-- A. As provided for in section 12-215-202, C.R.S., the Board hereby establishes standards for unlicensed chiropractic personnel to operate a machine source of ionizing radiation (x-ray machine) or to administer such radiation to a patient for diagnostic purposes. - B. In order to qualify to operate an x-ray machine or to administer such radiation to a patient, unlicensed chiropractic personnel must successfully complete a Board approved course that satisfies the following requirements: - 1.
+- A. As provided for in §12-33-202, C.R.S., the Board hereby establishes standards for unlicensed chiropractic personnel to operate a machine source of ionizing radiation (x-ray machine) or to administer such radiation to a patient for diagnostic purposes. - B. In order to qualify to operate an x-ray machine or to administer such radiation to a patient, unlicensed chiropractic personnel must successfully complete a Board approved course that satisfies the following requirements: - 1.
 Basic radiological guidelines 5 hours. - 2.
-Operator and patient safety 5 hours.

-- 3. Practical and clinical experience in radiographic production, beam imaging formation, density, contrast, filtration, collimation, processing techniques, chart selection, positioning, examinations, high speed film selection, film marking, film storage, and darkroom procedures 14 hours. - C. Any licensed chiropractor employing unlicensed chiropractic personnel to operate an x-ray machine or to administer such radiation to a patient shall maintain written verification of successful completion and training, which must include: - 1.
-A certificate with the name and authorized signature of the agency/educational institution or individual that provided the training; - 2.
+Operator and patient safety 5 hours. - Practical and clinical experience in radiographic production, beam imaging formation, density, contrast, filtration, collimation, processing techniques, chart selection, positioning, examinations, high speed film selection, film marking, film storage, and darkroom procedures - 14 hours. - C. Any licensed chiropractor employing unlicensed chiropractic personnel to operate an x-ray machine or to administer such radiation to a patient shall maintain written verification of successful completion and training which must include: - 1.
+A certificate with the name and authorized signature of the agency/educational institution or individual which provided the training; - 2.
 Name and signature of the unlicensed person who successfully completed the education and training; - 3.
-Verification of completion of hours specified in subsection (B); - 4.
+Verification of completion of hours specified in subsection B; - 4.
 Date of completion; and - 5.
 The original of the written verification shall be maintained in the personnel file and a copy shall be provided to the unlicensed person upon successful completion of the education and training. - D. No chiropractor shall allow any unlicensed person to operate an x-ray machine or to administer such radiation to any patient unless such unlicensed person has met the standards set forth herein.
-Any chiropractor who fails to comply with the provision of this Rule may be subject to disciplinary action by the Board as provided for in section 12-215-115, C.R.S. - E. As provided for in section 12-215-128, C.R.S., the Board hereby establishes standards for unlicensed chiropractic assistants to deliver chiropractic services.
-Any person, under the direct supervision of a chiropractor, assisting a chiropractor in the delivery of chiropractic services is required to have the requisite skills and training in those areas in which they are assisting.
-The supervising chiropractor must be readily available to provide immediate assistance if necessary.
+Any chiropractor who fails to comply with the provision of this rule may be subject to disciplinary action by the Board as provided for in §12-33-117, C.R.S. - E. As provided for in §12-33-128, C.R.S., the Board hereby establishes standards for unlicensed chiropractic assistants to deliver chiropractic services.
+Any person, under the direct supervision of a chiropractor, assisting a chiropractor in the delivery of chiropractic services is required to have the requisite skills and training in those areas which they are assisting.
 Appropriate training may be determined by the supervising chiropractor.
-The supervising chiropractor is responsible for: - 1.
-Ensuring chiropractic assistants possess the requisite skills and training to assist in the delivery of the chiropractic services; - 2.
-All actions of the chiropractic assistants and may be subject to discipline by the Board as a result of those actions as provided for in section 12-215-115, C.R.S.; and - 3.
-Maintaining records of chiropractic assistant's training.
+The supervising chiropractor is responsible for:

+- 1. ensuring chiropractic assistants possess the requisite skills and training to assist in the delivery of the chiropractic services; - 2. all actions of the chiropractic assistants and may be subject to discipline by the Board as a result of those actions as provided for in §12-33-117, C.R.S.; and - 3. maintaining records of chiropractic assistant's training.

-1.20 Termination of Practice upon Suspension, Relinquishment or Revocation
+Rule 20 Termination of Practice upon Suspension, Relinquishment or Revocation